alt-research/mach-avs-operator-setup/doc/build-from-source.md

 2. Run `mach-operator-node`

-    Please lookup the doc from: [RunOperator](https://github.com/alt-research/mach-avs/blob/m2-dev/docs/RunOperator.md)
+    Please refer to the doc: [RunOperator](https://github.com/alt-research/mach-avs/blob/m2-dev/docs/RunOperator.md)

-#### Run whole system in local testing
+#### Run the whole system in local testnet

-For the setups of operatoer, is same as "Run as Operator"
+For the setup of operator, It is the same process as "Run as Operator"

-But before you run the operator, you need to deploy the contract and run an aggregator before.
+Before you run the operator, you need to deploy the contract and run an aggregator before.

-1. Deploy the contracts in local testing:
+1. Deploy the contracts in local network:

     [Script For Testing AVS Contracts](https://github.com/alt-research/mach-avs/blob/m2-dev/scripts/README.md)